How to Set a 24-Hour Clock on Windows 11 Lock Screen

 For more granular control, use the classic Control Panel.

 Warning: Requires administrative privileges.
-Incorrect changes can harm your system.
+Be careful, as making incorrect changes could potentially harm your system.

 Use this for bulk updates.
 Requires administrative privileges.